 Sure, you want to ditch the pesticides and grow healthy, organic produce in your home garden.
 But when bugs and other critters start taking over, it’s tough not to reach for the spray bottle to keep them at bay.
 Resist the urge, and utilize one of the many all-natural methods for deterring garden pests.

 For the inside scoop, Earth911 sat down with organic gardening expert Barbara Pleasant to chat about pesticide-free ways to keep harmful insects and other unwanted critters out of your garden.
-From crop rotation to herb planting, here are seven back-to-basics tips that you just have to try.
+From crop rotation to herb planting, here are seven back-to-basics tips for you to try.

 1. Plant more than just veggies

 Let’s begin by saying that not all garden critters are bad.
-Common garden-lovers like bees, wasps, birds, frogs, butterflies and ground-dwelling beetles actually eat harmful insects and help to cross-pollinate fruit-bearing plants — making them a huge plus for maintaining a mini ecosystem in your backyard plot.
+Common garden-lovers such as bees, wasps, birds, frogs, butterflies, and ground-dwelling beetles eat harmful insects and help to cross-pollinate fruit-bearing plants — making them a huge plus for a healthy garden.